thegricean/si-paradigms/linking hypotheses/linkinghypotheses.md

 One alternative would be to say that P("Right"|u,w) is a function of, but not identical to, the probability of utterance u given world state w in the S1 model.
 The challenge then becomes to specify this function.
 Logistic regression provides one possible solution.
 This type of regression returns a model of the log odds of some binary categorical response (e.g. "Right"/"Wrong") as a function of an independent variable (e.g. speaker probability of utterance given a world state).

 Exploring this requires some transformation to our results.
-We continue to look at the subset of the SI\_paradigms pilot data where response was binary "Right"/"Wrong".
+We continue to look at the subset of the SI-paradigms pilot data where response was binary "Right"/"Wrong".
 Now, for every row in the data (each row corresponds to one response), we add a value S1(u|w) in a new column (speaker\_probability) of the data frame, where S1(u|w) is the speaker probability of u (the 'guess' presented on the screen) given w (the configuration of animals on the card).

 ``` r
 binary <- filter(d, type == "binary")